Showing posts with label Savannah. Show all posts

 In the bathrooms hanging on the walls, we saw many old signs:

-“If at first, you don’t succeed, do it the way your wife told you!
+"If you fail initially, do it as your wife told you!

 "Born to ride, forced to work"